House Sets Wednesday Vote for Farmworker Amnesty

 The House will vote Wednesday to approve or reject a bill that offers fraud-prone amnesty for illegal migrants who claim to have worked on a farm.

-The legislation also allows companies to import an unlimited number of replaceable H-2A visa-workers to replace the illegals — and to replace any Americans who ask for decent wages or investment in machinery.
+The legislation also allows companies to import an unlimited number of replaceable H-2A visa workers to replace the illegals — and to replace any Americans who ask for decent wages or investment in machinery.
 The H-2A migrants could bring their families, and also apply for green cards.

 Pro-migration Democrats and their constituency groups back the bill.
 The groups include a union that represents illegals and trade associations that champion the West Coast farm employers who rely on cheap imported labor.
 The bill is also backed by a small group of GOP legislators from farm and dairy districts.